Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 #### Q102.
 When planning a meeting, which action is most important?

-- [x] clariying the expected outcome
+- [x] clarifying the expected outcome
 - [ ] taking notes
 - [ ] inviting the Project Manager
 - [ ] making sure everyone speaks